Work With a Slip-and-Fall Attorney that Has a Proven Record of Winning

 Even if you believe you suffered only a minor injury in the accident, you should always see a doctor.
 Only a medical professional can officially diagnose your injuries.
 Without a diagnosis and a plan for your recovery in hand, you cannot win a slip-and-fall lawsuit.

 Call Our Atlanta Slip-and-Fall Lawyers for a Free Consultation

 We work on a contingency fee basis, which means we do not require payment ahead of time to secure our services.
-If we do not win a settlement amount for you, we do not receive payment.
+We do not receive payment if we do not win a settlement amount for you.
 Our fee comes from a percentage of the final award in the case.